-There are many reasons why an individual might require a driving evaluation, however before we address the reasons why, lets review what exactly is a driver evaluation.
+There are many reasons why an individual might require a driving evaluation; however, before we address the reasons why, let’s review what exactly a driver evaluation is.

 WHAT IS A DRIVER EVALUATION?

-A driver evaluation is a comprehensive set of physical and/or cognitive assessments, performed by a Certified Driving Rehabilitation Specialist (CDRS).
-The assessment is designed to evaluate an individual’s cognitive and/or physical limitation related to safely operating a motor vehicle.
+A driver evaluation is a comprehensive set of physical and/or cognitive assessments performed by a Certified Driving Rehabilitation Specialist (CDRS).
+It is designed to evaluate an individual’s cognitive and/or physical limitations related to safely operating a motor vehicle.

 WHO CAN BENEFIT FROM AN EVALUATION?

-Any individual that has a physical and/or cognitive limitation or impairment that is interested in regaining their independence by operating a motor vehicle.
+• Any individual with a physical and/or cognitive limitation or impairment interested in regaining their independence by operating a motor vehicle.

-• Any person where a physician or family member has questioned an individual’s ability to safely operate a motor vehicle.
+• Any person where a physician or family member has questioned an individual’s ability to operate a motor vehicle safely.

 WHAT CRITERIA IS USED IN THE EVALUATION PROCESS?